CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-unlimited.md

 During your organization phase, you may perform **one and only one** of the following activities:
  - You may play a character card.
 You must have enough general influence or direct influence available to control the character.
 You must place him at his home site or at any Haven site.
  - You may play a Wizard card if you do not have one in play.
 You must place a Wizard at his home site or at Rivendell.
-You need not control a Wizard with influence—he represents you, the player.
+You need not control a Wizard with influence—he represents you, the player.<span id="page22" class="page-number">22</span>

+---

 When you play a character, you may place him into a company already at his arrival site **or** he may become a new company (consisting of one character).
 In the second case, you must place the arrival site card next to the character played.